Give Now arrow icon Give Now rotating animated text Give Now

 kguevara at sblandtrust dot org

 Kelly moved to Goleta in 2020 from Madison, Wisconsin.
 A third-year student at Santa Barbara City College, Kelly is pursuing a Business Administration degree with a concentration in Accounting.
-As a Development Intern, Kelly is learning about nonprofit fundraising, donor engagement, and nonprofit administration through her projects at the Land Trust.
 She appreciates the outdoors and the Land Trust’s mission to conserve natural resources.
 When she is not studying, Kelly loves going to the beach, hiking with her dogs, and thrift shopping.

 SALLY ISAACSON